Private car transfer from Rome to Naples

 After your trip from Rome, you’ll be hungry to start exploring the home of pizza.
 Here are some of the best things to do when you get to Naples.

-Start your visit at Piazza del Plebiscito, Naples’ main square.
-This huge space is surrounded by multiple palaces, including the Royal Palace, Palazzo Salerno, and Prefecture Palace, and the Basilica Royal.
-Then set off in search of more opulent palaces and historic churches like the Naples Cathedral or the Sam Domenico Maggiore.
+Start your visit at Piazza del Plebiscito, Naples’s main square.
+This huge space is surrounded by multiple palaces, including the Royal Palace, Palazzo Salerno, Prefecture Palace, and the Basilica Royal.
+Then, set off in search of more opulent palaces and historic churches like the Naples Cathedral or the San Domenico Maggiore.

-On the western side of Naple, the Gesu Nuova church is one of the most unique in the city.
+On the western side of Naples, the Gesu Nuova church is one of the most unique in the city.
 The unforgettable Brutalist-Baroque facade belies an opulent interior fit for royalty.
-Which checks out since the church was originally a palace built for Roberto Sanseverino, Prince of Salerno, in 1470.
+This checks out since the church was originally a palace built for Roberto Sanseverino, Prince of Salerno, in 1470.

 Hidden beneath the streets of Naples, the Fontanelle Cemetery is in an old quarry that has existed since the 17th century.
 Some 250,000 plague victims are interred here, their bones piled out in the open.
 While the sight might scare you at first, there’s a strong tradition of caring for these lost souls.
 You might glimpse someone tending to their designated skeleton while you learn more about this practice.